BasicallyManny/Document-AI-Chat-Assistant/README.md

    1. React
     - A JavaScript library that helps build user interfaces.
-It allows the implementation of reusable UI components, making the development process more efficient and the code more readable.
+It allows the implementation of reusable UI components, making the development process more efficient and the code readable.
   2. TypeScript
     - A statically typed and compiled extension of JavaScript that increases the quality and maintainability of code by detecting and capturing errors